uncms-dev/uncms/docs/configuration.md

 This option allows you to add extra stylesheets to load with the [HTML editor](html-editor.md).
 This might be useful for loading custom plugins.

+## `WYSIWYG_OPTIONS`

+* Type: dictionary
+* Default: too large to put here; see `uncms/conf.py`

+These are options for the optional [HTML editor](html-editor.md).
+These map directly onto Trumbowyg's options.
+A full set of options is available in the [Trumbowyg documentation](https://alex-d.github.io/Trumbowyg/documentation/).
+To only override certain options, rather than the entire configuration, see `WYSIWYG_EXTRA_OPTIONS` above.